mahautm/INT_fMRI_processing/README.md

 feature_extraction_ABIDE prepares data from a given set of subjects in the ABIDE data set, and prepares them for feature extraction through an auto-encoder by producing an activation matrix, and one representative of anatomical girification.

 ## Functions
-As represented in the flow chart, the steps are as follows : download_abide-urls : downloads all required data for chosen subjects register : sets
+As represented in the flow chart, the modules run as follows :
+*download_abide-urls* : downloads all required data for chosen subjects *compute_rsfmri* : computes rsfmri connectivity matrices between regions of interest and brain vertices *compute_gyrification* : computes a matrix made of 100 eigenvectors, representing the frequency of spatial brain folds, also named gyrifications

 ## requires :